Rohitsohit/Text-Extraction-Tool/README.md

 ## Notes
 - Only PDF files are currently supported for extraction.
 - Requires a valid OpenAI API key for GPT-based extraction.
+- Files are stored in AWS S3 bucket.
-- Output JSON files are saved in the `output/` directory.
+- Field descriptions are stored locally in `field_descriptions.json`.

 ## License
 MIT